Dr Stuart SharpLecturer

 Stuart is an animal ecologist working principally with wild populations of birds and mammals to address questions at the interface between animal behaviour, population ecology and conservation.
 His current research focuses on the impact of environmental quality and change on the ecology, life history and behaviour of dippers (Cinclus cinclus) and other river birds.

 Stuart’s current work focuses on the impact of environmental quality and change on the ecology, life history and behaviour of dippers.
 This is a long-term study of an individually marked population in Yorkshire Dales National Park which he established in 2013, building on previous studies in the same site dating back to the 1950s.
 The dipper is specialist bird of rivers and streams and a well-established indicator of water quality.
-Stuart’s other projects include the conservation ecology of common sandpipers; the population ecology and conservation of sun bears in Malaysia; surveys of avian biodiversity in Congo; and a study of moth diversity on the university campus.
+Stuart’s other research includes work on the conservation ecology of common sandpipers; the population ecology and conservation of sun bears and other mammals in Malaysia; and a number of projects relating to the diversity and conservation of moths in North West England.

-Much of Stuart’s published work focuses on two major projects:
+Much of Stuart’s previous work focused on two major projects:

 - Reproductive senescence in meerkats.
-This work focuses on the relationship between sociality and senescence patterns in this species.
+This work focused on the relationship between sociality and senescence patterns in this species.

-Stuart teaches on a number of first, second and third year modules for the LEC BSc degree schemes in biology and ecology, including:
+Stuart teaches on a number of first, second and third year modules for the LEC BSc degree schemes in biology, ecology and zoology, including:

 - field courses in Doñana, Spain, and in Kenya